TheDucky-2/DataLab/docs/Missingness/Missingness Diagnosis/Step 2: Exploring Missing Data.md

 - Whether missingness is random or has a pattern

-Only after seeing this clearly does it make sense to visualize the missing data.
+Only after seeing this clearly does it make sense to look at the rows of data where everything is missing.

 This leads naturally into the next step of the workflow.